meta-llama/llama-stack/docs/source/experimental/telemetry/index.md

 ```

 ## Jaeger to visualize traces

+The `otel` sink works with any service compatible with the OpenTelemetry collector.
+Let's use Jaeger to visualize this data.

 Start a Jaeger instance with the OTLP HTTP endpoint at 4318 and the Jaeger UI at 16686 using the following command:

 ```bash